 Other major Lebanese cities — such as Tripoli and Sidon — have their own master plans, Marwan Sakr of SAAS Lawyers tells Executive.
 A few municipalities have also adopted plans.
 And while the Directorate General of Urbanism within the Ministry of Public Works and Transport has studied numerous nationwide plans over the years, none has been adopted, Sakr says.
 This means that only 15 percent of Lebanon’s surface area is subject to any sort of zoning regulation, Sakr adds.

 One of the clearest indicators of a trend of easing restrictions on large-scale projects has been the increase of building allowances, allowing for more built-up area (BUA) on a given plot of land than was previously permitted.
 This has mainly happened through changes to construction law.

 Lebanon’s original construction law, number 61 from 1940, was designed in part to encourage a compact urban fabric in the city of Beirut.
-For example, it stipulated that buildings in Zones 1 and 2 — central Beirut — could not rise above 26 meters, about eight stories.
+For example, it stipulated that buildings in Zones 1 and 2 — central Beirut, see map next page — could not rise above 26 meters, about eight stories.
 Modifications to Beirut’s zoning regulations through repeated revisions to the construction law have largely altered the urban fabric of Beirut to allow for higher density, while alterations of the implementation framework of the construction law have eased restrictions on large-scale projects.

 Since the adoption of the original 1940 law, revisions have been made in 1971, 1983 and 2004.
 Construction law 646/2004 and its 2005 implementation decree 15874 significantly altered regulations by allowing developers more BUA and fewer height restrictions.
 The most recent legislation allows for more intensive construction but also codifies higher safety, cultural preservation and environmental standards.